diviteja/To-Do-app/README.md

-# :memo: Go To Do App
+# :memo: Go To Do List

 This is a to-do list application.
 The complete tutorial is published on [my blog](https://schadokar.dev/posts/build-a-todo-app-in-golang-mongodb-and-react/).